 Always check with a staffing agency for the specific positions for which it hires.

-According to Artisan Talent, the top five creative jobs in 2020 include creative strategists, front end web developers, marketing analysts, marketing automation managers, and product managers.
+In-demand creative jobs include designers, PR specialists, creative strategists, developers, and marketers.
 The best-paying creative jobs in 2020 include UX designers, creative directors, and mobile designers.

 The Creative Group's 2020 Salary Guide reported that the most high-demand, competitive positions include virtual reality designers, content designers, content strategists, front end web developers, machine learning analysts, marketing analytics managers, search engine optimization (SEO) and search engine marketing (SEM) specialists, UX/UI designers, and more.